nezmustafa123/blog/README.md

 ## `Hello there everybody, welcome to my personal website repository!.`

-This website is my personal blog and portfolio site where I will be showcasing all of my projects as well as blogging regularly on things that I have learned [my Linkedin](http://vangeltzo.com/)
+This website is my personal blog and portfolio site where I will be showcasing all of my projects as well as blogging regularly on things that I have learned, here is  [my Linkedin](http://vangeltzo.com/) .

 Anyone who wishes to get in touch with me regarding work, projects or for more information can do so there.